 How do I Start My Company’s Social Media Campaign?

 What used to be a few steps to conversion is now seven.
 Awareness, inquiry, conversion, satisfaction, retention, expansion, and customer advocacy.
 Social media assists with all of these steps, but is by large, the top of the funnel – awareness and inquiry.
-So, how do start and where do you start?
+So, how do you start and where do you start?

 - For B2B to enter the social media landscape, you need to know your SMART goals: strategic, measurable, attainable, relevant, and time-bound.